Trimatolod/azure-governance/README.md

 2) Deploy custom initiative

+  2.1) Use policies
-  2.1) Use policy 'Inherit a tag from the resource group' https://www.azadvertizer.net/azpolicyadvertizer/cd3aa116-8754-49c9-a813-ad46512ece54.html
+  'Inherit a tag from the resource group' https://www.azadvertizer.net/azpolicyadvertizer/cd3aa116-8754-49c9-a813-ad46512ece54.html